SAP/openui5-docs/docs/Icon_and_Icon_Pool_21ea0ea.md

 ### Using Custom Icons

-To display your custom icons in all browsers that OpenUI5 supports, you need both, the `woff` and the `woff2` version of your icon file.
-To use your own icon font files in the `Icon` control, the font file and the metadata for the icons in the font file need to be registered in the `IconPool`.
+To display your custom icons in all browsers that OpenUI5 supports, you need the `woff2` version of your icon file.
+To use your own icon font file in the `Icon` control, the font file and the metadata for the icons in the font file need to be registered in the `IconPool`.
 You can register both of them by calling the `IconPool.registerFont` with a config object which contains the following options:

 -   `fontFamily`: Name of the font file without the font extension

--   `fontURI`: URI of the folder where the `woff` and `woff2` files are included.
+-   `fontURI`: URI of the folder where the `woff2` file is included.
 You can use the `sap.ui.require.toUrl` function to resolve a folder path based on the resource path setting.

 -   `collectionName` \(optional\): Collection name which can be used in the `sap-icon` URI to reference the icons.
 If this is not provided, the `fontFamily` is used as `collectionName`.